icik251/C21_analysis-of-survival_rate_of_agents-/readme.md

 2. Make sure to set parameter values (see the section above).
 Otherwise the experiment is going to be conducted with the default values.
 3. Run "single_experiment.py" file.
 ------------------------------------
-You can run "main.py" for a single simulation.
+You can also run "main.py" for a single simulation.
 This will not save any results for the experiment.

 # How to run multiple experiments (our experiment design)
 1. In "Simulation" folder open the "multiple_experiment.py" file.